This guide will explain how to correctly Re-amp a DI Guitar or Bass signal avoiding feedback and achieving a good signal to noise ratio.

 1. The re-amping process requires a DI signal from a Guitar or Bass depending on what instrument is required.
 To record a DI signal plug the guitar or bass directly into a DI box, this will only record the sound of the instrument and the performance allowing drastic alteration of tone later on.

 1. Within Pro Tools either select or create a track with the DI signal and set the output to an empty channel of the desk.
 Ensure that the output selected is not being used by any other sound source.

-2. In the master send section in the top right hand side of the desk make sure that the Aux 1 Master level dial is at it’s central +/-0dB position and the ‘PRE’ button located below the dial is pressed.
+2. In the master send section in the top right hand side of the desk make sure that the FX 1 Master level is up.

-3. To check the routing press the ‘AFL’ button below the Aux 1 Master Dial.
+3. To check the routing press the ‘AFL’ button below the FX 1 Master Dial.